 In order to reduce your interest costs, we recommend using a balance transfer credit card to pay off this debt.
-Let’s look at two balance transfer credit cards and how each of them could save you money.
+Let’s look at one example of a balance transfer credit card and how it could save you money.

 If you choose the SimplyCash Card from American Express, you’ll also have to pay a $60 balance transfer fee.
 Once again you can use this card to dramatically reduce your interest costs.
 In order to pay off the balance by the end of the introductory period, you’ll need to make payments of $1,010 a month for six months.
 Since the introductory period is shorter, you’ll need to make larger payments.
 After the introductory period is over, you can use this card to earn cash back.